Plastering enhances the appearance of the building. The objectives of plastering work can be briefly summed up as below.

 plastering work calculations are Area = length x width and unite is square meter

 PLASTERING WORK THICKNESS

-- Internal wall plastering thickness is 12mm, ration 1:6
+- Internal wall plastering thickness is 12mm, ratio 1:6

-- External plastering work thickness is 15mm to 18mm, ration 1:4
+- External plastering work thickness is 15mm to 18mm, ratio 1:4

-- Celling wall plastering thickness is 3-4mm, ration 1:6
+- Celling wall plastering thickness is 3-4mm, ratio 1:6

 PLASTERING WORK RATE ANALYSIS